sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> my_timeseries = ts.TimeSeries(sunpy.data.sample.GOES_LIGHTCURVE, source='XRS')

-This is calling the `~sunpy.timeseries.TimeSeries` factory to create a time series from a FITS file.
+This is calling the `~sunpy.timeseries.TimeSeries` factory to create a time series from a GOES XRS FITS file.
 The TimeSeries factory uses `sunpy.io.fits` to read the FITS file.
 Note that if you have not downloaded the data already you should get an error and some instruction on how to download the sample data.